Nowadays, easy access to data is table-stakes for high-performing companies.

 Visualisation: Metabase

-Now our data is cleaned, transformed and shaped into an ideal format for analysis, it's time we pick a visualisation tool.
+Now our data is cleaned, transformed and shaped into an ideal format for analysis, it's time we pick a visualization tool.

 This choice is crucial, as whatever we pick will be how people interact with our data.
 One of our key goals for this stack was for non-technically trained staff to benefit, and past experience with tools like Looker suggested that was possible only with significant help from a BI team, which we wanted to avoid.

-We picked Metabase as the most intuitive of the options, with visualisations that can be built without any SQL knowledge.
+We picked Metabase as the most intuitive of the options, with visualizations that can be built without any SQL knowledge.

 Whether a tool is intuitive is subjective, but Metabase certainly feels that way to me.
 As an example, let's try and chart the number of incident timeline items created per month and see what that process looks like: